alttch/eva3/doc/quickstart.rst

     If Docker image is used, either map ttyS0 device from the host or run the container in privileged mode.

+    If local port is used, either install/run EVA ICS under root, or make sure the user has read-write access to the device.

 Create the items